 The Hot Spring Pools

-The hot spring pools at Montecito Hot Springs vary in temperature, from a hot 104°F to a chilly 58°F. The hottest pool is located at the top of the canyon and is surrounded by lush vegetation and a cascading waterfall.
-The cooler pools are located further down the canyon and offer a refreshing dip.
-All of the pools are open to the public, and visitors are welcome to explore the area and soak in the hot springs.
+The Montecito Hot Springs boast a range of temperatures in their hot spring pools, from a toasty 104°F to a more refreshing 58°F. The hottest pool is nestled at the top of the canyon, surrounded by lush foliage and a cascading waterfall, while the cooler pools can be found further down the canyon.
+Luckily, all the pools are open to the public, so visitors can enjoy a relaxing soak while taking in the beautiful surroundings.

 At neither the springs’ location nor anywhere along the path leading to them is camping permitted for more than one night.
 There are a few different places to stay in the town of Montecito, one of which is the San Ysidro Ranch, a five-star resort that spans across 500 acres and dates back to the late 19th century.
 This property is located close to the trailhead to Montecito Springs, and it also features a pool and spa to make for a relaxing and enjoyable getaway that focuses on the great outdoors.